 While awareness campaigns are an important part of the solution, we must move away from traditional thinking to find new ways to fill gaps in services on campus to support students looking for help.

-With an understanding of the power of peer support and community, Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) is dedicated to highlighting innovation on-campus that utilizes new approaches to resources and supports available to students.
+With an understanding of the power of peer support and community, MHA's CMHIC is dedicated to highlighting innovation on-campus that utilizes new approaches to resources and supports available to students.

 Student voices are needed now more than ever to develop innovative solutions that create healthier, more inclusive college campuses.
 MHA’s Collegiate Mental Health Innovation (CMHIC) is dedicated to highlighting and expanding the student-led resources filling gaps in traditional supports and services on campuses across the US.
 This year’s report, Making Space for Mental Health on Campus, continues MHA’s emphasis on the voices of lived experience as being essential leaders in addressing the issues that impact them.

 The needs and stakes are high for campus mental health.
 It is time for all of us to listen to the people who are most familiar with the issues—the students themselves.

 Major Highlights of the 2019 Report:

 - Expanding campus-based mental health resources should not rely on students finding traditional resources and services.
 With the leadership of students, mental health information and resources need to be tailored to and embedded in different communities on campus to best meet their needs.

 - Students continue to demand and create formal peer support programs, even with pushback from universities.